Environmental Quality Incentives Program

 Eligible program participants receive financial and technical assistance to implement conservation practices, or activities like conservation planning, that address natural resource concerns on their land.
 Payments are made to participants after conservation practices and activities identified in an EQIP plan of operations are implemented.
 Contracts can last up to ten years in duration.

-State Resource Priorities and Management Systems:
+National and State Resource Priorities

 - Reduction of non-point source pollutants including nutrients, sediment, and pesticides in impaired watersheds consistent with TMDL’s as well as the reduction of groundwater contamination.